qpd-v/mcp-communicator-telegram/README.md

 # MCP Communicator (Telegram)

 An MCP server that enables communication with users through Telegram.
-This server provides a tool to ask questions to users and receive their responses via a Telegram bot.
+This server provides tools to interact with users via a Telegram bot, including asking questions, sending notifications, sharing files, and creating project archives.

 ## Installation